Locations:

 How is insulin resistance treated?

-Since not all factors that contribute to insulin resistance can be treated, such as genetic factors and age, lifestyle modifications are the primary treatment for insulin resistance.
+Not all factors that contribute to the condition can be treated, such as genetic factors and age.
+For this reason, lifestyle modifications are the primary treatment for insulin resistance.
 Lifestyle modifications include:

-• Eating a healthy diet: Your healthcare provider or nutritionist may recommend avoiding eating excessive amounts of carbohydrates (which stimulate excess insulin production) and eating less unhealthy fat, sugar, red meats and processed starches.
-Instead, they’ll likely recommend eating a diet of whole foods that includes more vegetables, fruits, whole grains, fish and lean poultry.
+• Eating nutritious foods.
+Your healthcare provider may recommend reducing carbohydrates and unhealthy fats.
+That might mean eating less sugar, red meats and processed starches.
+Instead, they’ll likely recommend eating more whole foods, like vegetables, fruits and whole grains.
+For protein, they might suggest more fish and lean poultry.

-• Physical activity: Getting regular amounts of moderate-intensity physical activity helps increase glucose energy usage and improve muscle insulin sensitivity.
-A single session of moderate-intensity exercise can increase glucose uptake by at least 40%.
+• Physical activity.
+Getting regular amounts of moderate-intensity physical activity can help.
+It helps increase glucose energy usage and improves muscle insulin sensitivity.

 Over time, these lifestyle modifications can: